How to Apply

 2. Statement of Interest (see below for more information about this)

 3. Transcripts (Official transcripts must be sent to Tulane upon admission)

 TOEFL scores are required for non-native English speakers.
 If a student holds a bachelor’s degree from a U.S. college or university, the TOEFL is not required.
 Refer to the minimum test scores section below for details.

 We will not process an application until it is complete.
 If submitting a hard copy application, all application materials should be mailed in one envelope (9 x 12 in.) to: Tulane University, School of Architecture, Graduate Program Director, 6823 St. Charles Ave., New Orleans, LA, 70118.

-Any questions about the status of your application material should be directed to William Wildman, Assistant Director of Admissions in the School of Architecture.
+Any questions about the status of your application material should be directed to your program's Director or Emily Parsons, Director of Student Affairs at the School of Architecture.
 You will receive an email confirming the receipt of your application.
 When you submit an email, please include your full name in the subject line.

 How do I prepare a portfolio?

 A portfolio is a collection of creative work intended to demonstrate your aptitude for critical and creative thinking.
 This can come in many forms.
 Photographic reproductions of your artwork (sketches, drawings, paintings, pottery, sculpture, photographic essays etc.), as well as writing samples (prose, poetry, published writings, illustrated reports, etc.), are accepted as evidence of your interest and experience in aesthetic matters.
 We encourage you to think freely about the manner in which they may meet this application requirement.
 Clearly present evidence of your own creative work.
 Indicate where collaborative work has been included.